victorjonsson/Pie-Chart-Count-Down/README.md

 * **time (Number)** — The number of seconds to count down from
 * **backgroundColor (String)** — Background color behind the pie chart
 * **color (String)** — The color of the pie chart
-* **callback : (Function|null)** — The function that will be called when time is up
+* **callback (Function)** — The function that will be called when time is up
-* **unSupportedCallback (Function|null)** — Function that will be called if CSS animations isn't supported.
-In case you don't define this callback function the plufin will fall back on an ordinary counter displaying the number of seconds left until the time is up.
+* **unSupportedCallback (Function)** — Function that will be called if CSS animations isn't supported.
+In case you don't define this callback function the plugin will fall back on an ordinary counter displaying the number of seconds left until the time is up.
-* **smoothenPieOutline (Boolean)** — Lorem te ipsum
+* **smoothenPieOutline (Boolean)** — Lets the plugin add a transparent SVG circle above the pie chart that will smoothen the edges of circle (default is true)
-* **infinite : (Boolean)** — Lorem te ipsum...
+* **infinite (Boolean)** — Set this option to true if you don't want the pie chart spinner to go on forever until you stop it your self by calling an *action* on the element

 ## Actions ##

 You can call actions on a timer thats counting down.
-The actions you can choose from is pause, resume stop and toggle.
+The available actions is pause, resume stop and toggle.
 Example:

 ```html